Tips From The Trade: Marble Countertops - Cross Cut Vs. Vein Cut

 Cross cut—“with the vein”—is when the slab is cut perpendicular to the natural bedding.
 In other words, it’s sliced at a 90-degree angle from a vein cut slab.
 The mineral veins and layers of the stone at a cross section create the swirly or cloudy look of marble.
 This type of cut results in a mixture of darker and lighter shades in the same slab.

 When you think of marble countertops, you probably picture the artistic, swirly pattern of classic Calacatta marble.
-For example, Calacatta Cervaiole Marble (above) is an Italian marble that features an alabaster white background with dove gray and soft rose, while Calacatta Vagli Marble (below) blends alabaster whites with thinner veins of dove gray.
+For example, Super White Marble (above) is a Brazilian marble that features an alabaster white background with dove gray, while Calacatta Vagli Marble (below) blends alabaster whites with thinner veins of dove gray.
 Both of these patterns are more mosaic-like in their appearances, with high variation.

 calacatta-vagli-marbleFeatured: Calacatta Vagli Marble